The Born approximation for the fixed energy Calder\'on problem: Introduction

-The main difficulty in implementing this strategy lies in showing that there exists a solution of equation \eqref{eq:absba}.
-The form of the solution, in case it exists, was obtained in \cite{BCMM_2022_Born} for the three-dimensional ball and zero energy: explicit representation formulas for $(\d\Phi_0^0)^{-1}$ were obtained establishing a connection between the Gel'fand-Calderón problem and the classical Hausdorff moment problem, which was later extended to conductivities in \cite{BCMM_2024_numerical}.
-In \cite{Radial_Born}, $\qe_0$ and the factorization \eqref{eq:diagram_1} were shown to exist when $\cX$ is a quite general class of radial potentials in the open unit ball $\IB^d\subset \IR^d$.
-In addition, in \cite{Radial_Born} $(\Phi^0_\mB)^{-1}$ was shown to be injective and Hölder continuous, locally from the boundary, and a rather detailed description of $\qe_0$ was obtained (recovery of singularities and asymptotic behavior from the boundary), as well as an explicit algorithm for reconstructing $q$ from $\qe_0$, and a partial characterization of the set of radial DtN maps.
-A key ingredient in obtaining these results were the tools introduced by Simon \cite{Simon_spectral_I} in the context of inverse spectral theory of Schrödinger operators on the half-line, especially the notion of $A$-amplitude.
-In \cite{MaMe24}, the authors show that in fact the $A$-amplitude coincides with the notion of Born approximation for this inverse one-dimensional spectral problem.
+The objective is to exploit this factorization to obtain uniqueness, stability, reconstruction and characterization results for the inverse problem.
+The main difficulty in implementing this strategy is to show that there exists a solution of equation \eqref{eq:absba}.
+In this work we show that \eqref{eq:absba} can be solved and that the factorization \eqref{eq:diagram_1} exists for the Gel'fand-Calderón problem at fixed energy $\ka\in\R$, assuming radial symmetry on the potentials.

+In the radial case, the existence of $\qb$ for $\ka=0$ has already been proved in \cite{Radial_Born}, a result that also implies a partial characterization of the set of DtN maps.
+A key step in the proof involves the tools introduced by Simon \cite{Simon_spectral_I} in the context of inverse spectral theory of Schrödinger operators on the half-line, especially the notion of $A$-amplitude.
+In \cite{MaMe24}, the authors show that, in fact, the $A$-amplitude coincides with the notion of Born approximation for this one-dimensional inverse spectral problem.